apache/hive/README.txt

 Creating Hive tables and browsing through them

 hive> CREATE TABLE pokes (foo INT, bar STRING);

 Creates a table called pokes with two columns, first being an integer and other a string columns

 hive> CREATE TABLE invites (foo INT, bar STRING) PARTITIONED BY (ds STRING);

 Creates a table called invites with two columns and a partition column called ds.
-The partition column is a virtual column  it is not part of the data itself  but is derived from the partition that a particular dataset is loaded into.
+The partition column is a virtual column.
+It is not part of the data itself, but is derived from the partition that a particular dataset is loaded into.

 By default tables are assumed to be of text input format and the